Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Introduction

-We then show an impossibility result stating that solving consensus is impossible in a partially synchronous system where the knowledge connectivity graph formed collectively by participants' PDs satisfies the requirements of the BFT-CUP model, yet no process is provided with the fault threshold.
+We then show an impossibility result stating that solving consensus is impossible in a partially synchronous system when the knowledge connectivity graph formed collectively by the initial knowledge of participants satisfies the requirements of the BFT-CUP model, yet no participant is provided with the fault threshold.
 This holds even when considering the aforementioned extra assumption.
-As a result, we introduce the \textit{BFT Consensus with Unknown Participants and Fault Threshold} (BFT-CUPFT) model, defining a new type of knowledge connectivity graphs in which participants can solve consensus without having information about the fault threshold.
-Table~\ref{tbl} outlines the (im)possibility of solving Byzantine consensus deterministically under different system models.
-Finally, we design a protocol to solve consensus on the BFT-CUPFT model.
+As a result, we introduce the \textit{BFT Consensus with Unknown Participants and Fault Threshold} (BFT-CUPFT) model, defining a new type of knowledge connectivity graph that is sufficient to solve consensus without having information about the fault threshold.
+To validate its sufficiency, we design a protocol for solving consensus in BFT-CUPFT.
+Table~\ref{tbl} outlines the (im)possibility of solving BFT consensus deterministically under different system models.

-In summary, the main contributions of this paper can be outlined as follows: \begin{itemize} \item We revisit the BFT-CUP model by assuming that each process has access to digital signatures.
-We design protocols that are simpler than the original ones under this new assumption. \item We prove an impossibility result for solving consensus when knowledge connectivity graphs satisfy the requirements of the BFT-CUP model, but participants are not provided with the fault threshold. \item We introduce the BFT-CUPFT model by defining a new type of knowledge connectivity graphs that allow participants to solve consensus when each participant initially knows only a subset of participants, not the system's membership or the fault threshold. \item We design a consensus protocol that solves consensus in the BFT-CUPFT model. \end{itemize}
+In summary, the main contributions of this paper can be outlined as follows: \begin{itemize} \item We revisit the BFT-CUP model by assuming each participant can use digital signatures.
+We design protocols that are simpler than the original ones under this new assumption. \item We prove an impossibility result for solving consensus when knowledge connectivity graphs satisfy the requirements of the BFT-CUP model, but participants are not provided with the fault threshold. \item We introduce the BFT-CUPFT model by defining a new type of knowledge connectivity graph that allows participants to solve consensus when each participant initially knows only a subset of participants, not the system's membership or the fault threshold. \item We design a consensus protocol that solves consensus in the BFT-CUPFT model. \end{itemize}